ybobkova/cojoko/docs/in-and-out.md

 ```

  * Defines a class `Share` in the Namespace `ACME.Exchange`
- * the class has 4 properties title, isin, wkn, currency
+ * the class has 4 properties title, isin, wkn, price
- * the class has one simple method that transform the class to a string
+ * the class has one simple method that transforms the class to a string

 ```javascript
 Cojoko.Class('ACME.Exchange.Price', {